Destructible environment: History

 An early example of a shooter game that featured fully destructible environments was Kagirinaki Tatakai, an early run and gun shooter developed by Hiroshi Ishikawa for the Sharp X1 computer and released by Enix in 1983.
 The Worms series, starting in 1995, also features terrain which can be completely obliterated.

 The earliest first-person shooter example may be Ghen War, released in 1995 for the Sega Saturn, which featured a 3D terrain map generator that allows fully destructible environments.
 However, the trend to make more and more items and environmental features destroyable by the player hearkens back to the explosive barrels in Doom (1993).
 Games like Blood II: The Chosen (1998) also featured large numbers of destroyable objects; in that game a room filled with objects could be turned into an empty room filled only with debris.

+In Minecraft, almost all naturally generated blocks can be mined and later placed elsewhere.

+Released in 2001, Red Faction became one of the first three-dimentional games with significant destructible terrain.
+This was incorporated into the level design; for instance, the player can blow up the door instead of opening it or burrow into a wall for cover.
+The game's environment was intended to be fully destructible during development, but the destruction was reduced in scope due to technical constraints and the linearity of the game.
+Other 3D games with destructible terrain include Minecraft (2011) and its clones, Deep Rock Galactic (2020), Teardown (2022) and Donkey Kong Bananza (2025).